 The spring quarter (Stat310C) is to provide an introduction to continuous time stochastic processes.
 Specifically, it typically covers continuity and modification, Gaussian and Markov processes, continuous time martingales, Brownian motion and it properties, invariance principles with applications to CLT and LIL, infinitely divisible laws and jump processes.

 Prerequisites: Students should be comfortable with integration and measure theory and should have mastered the material of a graduate probability course covering Laws of Large Numbers, Weak Convergence and Central Limit Theorems.
-Specifically, you may take this class for credit if you had at least grade B+ in Stat310A/Math230A.
-Otherwise, you'll need instructor's permission for doing so (this in particular applies for all undergraduate students).
+Specifically, enrollment is capped and graduate students may register for credit only if they have earned at least a grade A- in Stat310A/Math230A.
+All other students should email to secure the instructor's permission for doing so (in particular, this applies to all undergraduate/co-term students).

-Grading : Judgement based on final exam mark (70%) and on consistent Homework efforts (30%).
+Grading : Judgement based on final exam mark (64%), and on consistent Homework (30%) and participation (6%) efforts (details in recording posted on Panopto within Canvas).
 Typically, total score above 63% needed for passing.
+Any dispensation for adverse health/housing mandates be contingent on its applicability also for Math. and Stat.
+PhD-s.

-Homework: Solve four of five homework problems from lecture notes, due Friday 2:30pm on a weekly basis.
-See HW1-HW9.
+Homework: On a weekly basis, solve four of five homework problems from lecture notes, as posted at HW1-HW9. (+Final Practice Exercises on 2nd page).
+Problems are due each Saturday 8:00am.
 Assignments will be submitted through Gradescope by the due date/time.
 Late homework will not be accepted.
 Your assignment will typically be graded and returned on Gradescope the following week.
-Solutions are posted (on the course Canvas page), within 24h-72h of due date.
+Solutions are posted (on the course Canvas page), within 33h of due date.

 Syllabus (per lecture notes):